WaeliaMe/PiRC/docs/Security.md

 ---

 ## 5. Audit & Transparency
-- Semua perubahan dicatat **on-chain** dan dapat di-query via API:
+- All changes are **on-chain** and queryable via API:
   - RewardSuspended
   - AllocationReduced
   - Slashed
   - PermanentBan
-- Memudahkan komunitas dan auditor untuk memastikan fairness.
+- Helps the community and auditors ensure fairness.

 ---

 ## 6. Gas Optimization
-- `calculateValue` dan update `piBalance` per transaksi mahal untuk skala besar.
+- `calculateValue` and updating `piBalance` per transaction is expensive at large scale.
-- Solusi:
+- Solutions:
   - **Batch processing**
-  - **Off-chain computation** untuk simulasinya, update on-chain hanya final state.
+  - **Off-chain computation** for simulations, only final state updated on-chain.

 ---

 ## 7. Boundary Checks & Edge Cases
-- 0 balance → reward atau slashing harus tidak crash
+- 0 balance → reward or slashing must **not crash**
-- 100% slash → peserta benar-benar dihentikan dari reward
+- 100% slash → participant fully stopped from receiving rewards
-- Suspend reward duration → harus dikontrol sesuai milestone
+- Suspend reward duration → must be controlled according to milestones

 ---

 ## 8. Unit Tests & Simulation
-- Direkomendasikan menambahkan unit tests:
+- Recommended to add unit tests:
-  - Semua tipe penalti diuji
+  - Test all penalty types
-  - Semua level pelanggaran diuji
+  - Test all violation levels
-  - Simulasi random participant behavior untuk stress test
+  - Simulate random participant behavior for stress testing
-- Membantu developer dan auditor memastikan keamanan logika.
+- Helps developers and auditors verify logic security.

 ---

 ## 9. Notes
-- Semua mekanisme **dynamic** berdasarkan verified transactions.
+- All mechanisms are **dynamic**, based on verified transactions.
-- Reward update, slashing, dan penalti harus **selalu diuji di testing environment** sebelum mainnet.
+- Reward updates, slashing, and penalties should **always be tested in a local/testing environment** before mainnet deployment.
-- Integrasi dengan README dan BaseLinkedPiWithPenalties smart contract wajib untuk konsistensi dokumentasi.
+- Integration with README and BaseLinkedPiWithPenalties smart contract is required for consistent documentation.